Local models of Shimura varieties and a conjecture of Kottwitz: Reductive groups over

-is surjective, where $\rH^1(F^t/F, \und{\rm Aut}(H))$ denotes the set of isomorphism classes of forms of $H$ over $F$ that split over $F^t$.
-It is natural to ask whether this map is also injective.
-Some results can be obtained using ideas of Pianzola and Gille; they have developed a theory of ``loop reductive groups" over Laurent polynomial rings $K[u_1^{\pm 1}, \ldots, u^{\pm 1}_n]$ with $K$ a field (see for example \cite{PianzolaGille}, \cite{ChernPianzolaGille}).
+It is natural to ask whether the map (\ref{sp}) is also injective.
+If this is the case, then each form of $H$ over $\O[u^{\pm 1}]$, whose specialization along $u\mapsto \varpi$ is isomorphic to $G$, is isomorphic to $\und G$.
+This would characterize $\und G$ uniquely up to isomorphism.
+So far, we can prove a weaker result: If a form $\mathcal H$ of $H$ over $\O[u^{\pm 1}]$ contains a maximal torus and splits over a finite Galois extension (as in \S \ref{sss2a1}) with Galois group $\Gamma$ of order prime to $p$, then $\Hh$ is isomorphic to $\und G$ where $G=\Hh\otimes_{\O[u^{\pm 1}]}F$ is the specialization of $\Hh$ along $u\mapsto\varpi$.
+This fact implies that (\ref{sp}) is injective when restricted to the subset which corresponds to such forms and provides, in the case that the Galois closure of the splitting field of $G$ has order prime to $p$, a characterization of the reductive group $\und G$ as the unique up to isomorphism form of $H$ over $\O[u^{\pm 1}]$ which contains a maximal torus, splits after a base change as above, and extends $G$.
+This result is obtained by using ideas of Pianzola and Gille; they have developed a theory of ``loop reductive groups" over Laurent polynomial rings $K[u_1^{\pm 1}, \ldots, u^{\pm 1}_n]$ with $K$ a field (see for example \cite{PianzolaGille}, \cite{ChernPianzolaGille}).
 Essentially, these are reductive groups that afford a maximal torus over this base.
 The fibers $\und G\otimes_{\O[u^{\pm 1}]}F[u^{\pm 1}]$, $\und G\otimes_{\O[u^{\pm 1}]}k[u^{\pm 1}]$, of the groups $\und G$ defined above are loop reductive groups in their sense.
-Using some of the constructions in \cite{PianzolaGille} and \cite{ChernPianzolaGille}, we can show the following: If a form $\mathcal H$ over $\O[u^{\pm 1}]$ contains a maximal torus and splits over a finite Galois extension (as in \ref{sss2a1}) with group $\Gamma$ of order prime to $p$, then $\Hh$ is isomorphic to $\und G$ where $G=\Hh\otimes_{\O[u^{\pm 1}]}F$ is the specialization of $\Hh$ along $u\mapsto\varpi$.
-This implies that (\ref{sp}) is injective when restricted to the subset which corresponds to such forms.
 We intend to undertake a more comprehensive study of reductive groups over $\O[u^{\pm 1}]$ and report on this in another paper.} \end{Remark}